jamessoni/MSc_Thesis/README.md

 #### MSc in Applied Computational Science and Engineering
 #### Jamesson Ipock (Github: acse-jsi18)
 </br>
-This repository contains the report, code and documentation which sees the development and implementation of predictive PredGAN and DA-PredGAN models.
+This repository contains the report, code and documentation which demonstrates the development and implementation of spatio-temporal predictive PredGAN and DA-PredGAN models.

 ------------------------